 So that makes Total kWh = 1000 Watts x 24 Hrs x 30 Days = 720000 watts/hr.

 Now, turn it into Units, Whereas is 1unit = 1kWh.

 Total Units = 720.

-So total Cost or Electricity bill= 720 x 15 = 10800.
-This was the method to calculate your electricity bill.
-Alternatively, you can also calculate your bill by visiting LESCO Official website, click here to calculate.
+This is the method to determine your electricity bill.
+Alternatively, you can also calculate your bill at http://www.lesco.gov.pk/Modules/BillCalc/BillCalc.asp.